Internet Addiction: There Is Hope!

 Internet Addiction is personal to me, as I was an Internet Addict.
 I spent 10-16 hours daily playing an online game for six years.
 During this period, my grades in college were not as they should have been, and I had few real-life relationships.
 My life was a game.
 To me, Internet Addiction occurred because the game supplied Needs that were lacking in my real life.
 This is often the case for most Internet Addicts.

-How Do I Treat Internet Addiction?
+How I Treat Internet Addiction

 While treating Internet Addiction, abstinence is not recommended.
 It is impossible to abstain from the Internet, as work, school, and social relationships are often online.
 Most of my Clients have tried to refrain from the Internet entirely, only to have failed, leading to feelings of failure and worthlessness.
 In therapy, I work to integrate access to the Internet in a more controlled manner.
 For children, this means access is given to the Internet by their parents and monitored by the parents at set times.
 This way, they can control the access and content while teaching their child how to manage their time online.